iwane021/datatables_bootstrap/README.md

 # Datatables Bootstrap

-Simple implementation datatable with bootstrap and local sources file.
+Simple implementation datatable with bootstrap and local sources.

 **This preview sample image :**